 He grew up in an artistic environment.
 His father, the renowned Chilean painter Yosef Har-Zion, motivated him from an early age to devote himself to art.
 Thus, Prabhuji’s love for painting was developed from a young age.
 His abstract works reflect the depths of the spirit.

-A detailed investigation into his Jewish roots led him to discover that his father’s last name, Montecinos, had originally been Har-Zion.
-The impact of this finding motivated him to hebraize his name at the age of 21 from José Luis Montecinos Lazcano to David Har-Zion.
 He has maintained his interest in the study and practice of Judaism throughout his life.
 One of his greatest inspirations was Rabbi Shalom Dov Lifshitz TZLB, who guided him in his Torah studies.
 Prabhuji studied Talmud with Rabbi Raphael Rapaport Shlit”a (Ponovich), Chassidism with Rabbi Israel Lifshitz Shlit”a, and delved into the Torah with Rabbi Daniel Sandler Shlit”a.
 Prabhuji is a great devotee of Rabbi Mordechai Eliyahu TZLB, whom he had the blessing to meet in person through Rabbi Shalom Dov Lifshitz TZLB.

 The Prabhuji Mission was founded in 2003 with the aim of preserving his vision and literary work.